spacetelescope/MASTDataDelivery/docs/doc_kepler.md

 ## Description of Data Processing

-Once a set of files is located for a given target+cadence+Quarter, each FITS file is read in to obtain arrays of times and fluxes.
+Once a set of files is located for a given target+cadence+Quarter, each FITS file is opened to obtain arrays of times and fluxes.
 The data are stored as a data table in the first FITS extension.
 The time stamps are stored in a truncated BJD format, where the full barycentric Julian date is given by:

     BJD[i] = BJDREFI + BJDREFF + TIME[i]